Tuition and Fees

 |2020-21 Charges||Resident of NH||Out-of-State|

 Students will also spend an average of $900 for books and supplies and will need to budget for personal and travel expenses during the academic year.

 Refunds & Cost Adjustments

-- Students should not plan on using their refund check to pay for rent for an off-campus residence.
-We cannot guarantee that a refund check will be ready by a student's rent deadline.
+- Students should not plan to use their refund check to pay for rent for an off-campus residence.
+We cannot guarantee that a refund check will be ready by a student’s rent deadline.

-- When a refund check is ready for pick up, notification will be sent to the KSC email account.
+- If a paper check is issued and a ready for pick up, notification will be sent to the KSC email account.